 So, in order to celebrate we are off out tonight to our favourite haunt to grab some food, actually we both know exactly what we’ll eat because being creatures of habit we always have the same as why bother trying something new when we both know exactly what we want?

-My parents are babysitting, which the kids both love, although it’s highly unlikely that E will be asleep by the time we get back as she’s a complete bugger for them (as she is for anyone and everyone, including us).
+My parents are babysitting, which the kids both love, although it’s highly unlikely that E will be asleep by the time we get back as she’s a nightmare when it comes to sleeping for them (as she is for anyone and everyone, including us).
 We tend to get back around 10.30pm at the latest as we feel guilty leaving the kids for much longer, not for the kids sake but for the poor sods that volunteered to sit for our lovely, little, hyperactive poppets.

 Paul kindly treated me to the new Naked 2 Palette from Urban Decay, I’ve had a quick watch of some YouTube tutorials on smokey eyes using said palette but I ain’t no model nor am I great at following instructions.
 No doubt I’ll end up looking like I’ve been knocked about rather than like a knock out.
 It’ll be another failed it rather than nailed it moment I’m sure.

-It may have been eleven years but I haven’t changed much (apart from in size following having carried two kids) as here I am again with another bloody wardrobe crisis!
-Why is it I have a wardrobe FULL of clothes yet I have fuck all to wear?!
+It may have been eleven years but I haven’t changed much (apart from in size following having carried two kids) as here I am again with another sodding wardrobe crisis!
+Why is it I have a wardrobe FULL of clothes yet I have naff all to wear?!